LAURA GROSSETT

 presence: hand-cut copper sheet metal, cold connections, mylar, string, paper

-absence: cotton rag paper
+cotton rag paper

 Through this series I explored personal loss: how it feels to have physical reminders of someone I had lost, but also the lasting intangible impression left by their absence.
 At the time I worked in a university's ornithology specimen collections lab.